kragen/peg-bootstrap/peg.md

 and it either returns `null`
 or gives us the new position and the value it matched as our new `state`.

+XXX fixed up to here to not mainstream repetition or put names later

 ### Ordered Choice ###